 The most recent title is an edition of the 1638 Muster Book for Derbyshire.
 This lists men in each township who were required to appear, suitably armed, at the musters that year.
 Muster Books are an invaluable source for family and population history, and this will be the first example for Derbyshire to be published.
 The book is being published in two parts.
 The first part (the index and introduction) is available now.
 A second part – a transcription of the actual muster book – will be published later in 2021.

 Merton Priory Press is an independent publisher of academic and mid-market history including new titles and reprints.
-It has undertaken poublication ‘Chesterfield Streets and Houses’ on behalf of the Derbyshire VCH Trust.
+It has undertaken publication ‘Chesterfield Streets and Houses’ spin-off book on behalf of the Derbyshire VCH Trust.

 Other useful links: